TheWylot/BlockRewards/README.md

 ## Commands

 - <b>/blockrewards reload</b>: Reloads the plugin configuration.
+- <b>/blockrewards toggle</b>: Toggles the display of reward messages for the player.

 ## Permissions

 - <b>blockrewards.reward2</b>: Allows the player to receive the custom reward for mining the specified block.
 - <b>your_permission</b>: Allows the player to receive the custom reward for mining the specified block.
-- <b>blockrewards.use</b>: Allows the player to reload the plugin configuration.
+- <b>blockrewards.use</b>: Allows the player to use BlockRewards commands.
+- <b>blockrewards.reload</b>: Allows reloading the plugin configuration.
+- <b>blockrewards.toggle</b>: Allows toggling reward messages.